apache/gravitino/docs/table-partitioning-bucketing-sort-order.md

 As well as the strategies mentioned before, you can use other functions strategies to partition the table, for example, the strategy can be `{"strategy":"functionName","fieldName":["score"]}`.
 The `functionName` can be any function name that you can use in SQL, for example, `{"strategy":"toDate","fieldName":["createTime"]}` is equivalent to `PARTITION BY toDate(createTime)` in SQL.
 For complex functions, please refer to [FunctionPartitioningDTO](https://github.com/datastrato/gravitino/blob/main/common/src/main/java/com/datastrato/gravitino/dto/rel/partitions/FunctionPartitioningDTO.java).

+- Field names: It defines which fields Gravitino uses to partition the table.

+- Other messages may also be needed.
+For example, if the partitioning strategy is `bucket`, you should provide the number of buckets; if the partitioning strategy is `truncate`, you should provide the width of the truncate.

 The following is an example of creating a partitioned table: